© 2026 Copyright : Learndaily.xyz || Do not seek knowledge unless you intend to act upon it!

 “Do the advantages outweigh the disadvantages?”5.
 Two-Part / Direct Question Essay

-The prompt will give you a statement followed by two separate, direct questions that you must answer.
+The question will give you a statement followed by two separate, direct questions that you must answer.

 “Why is this happening?
 Is it a positive or negative development?”Standard Essay Structure